 Wire transfers are a fast way to send or receive money electronically.
 Wire transfers use bank-to-bank connections to exchange funds in a rapid and secure way, no matter your location.
 Businesses often use wire transfers for transactions that are large, critical, or international.

 Wire transfers take under 24 hours to clear.
 International wire transfers may take 1-5 days.
 ACH transfers and other types of money transfers take 2-3 days.

 Unlike checks or deposits over $1,500—which can be held by banks for up to 10 days—recipients of large wire transfers don’t have to wait for funds to clear.
 They have immediate access to money transferred once it’s available in their account.

-Wire transfers are also faster than ACH transfers (short for automated clearing house).
-Both involve the bank-to-bank transfer of funds between accounts, but ACH transfers typically take 2–3 days.
+Sending a wire transfer is also faster than an ACH transfer (short for Automated Clearing House).
+Both involve the bank-to-bank transfer of funds between accounts, but an ACH transfer typically takes 2–3 days.
 ACH transfers are also less expensive than wire transfers.

 1. When you initiate the transfer (time of day matters)